Japanese ASR Model Comparison 2026: Whisper, Qwen3, Voxtral & ReazonSpeech Benchmarked on RTX5090

 language: ja

-Dataset (20 clips, 29 seconds each)
+Dataset (20 clips, ~29 seconds each)

-• News narration: Standard broadcaster speech
+• News narration: Standard announcer-style delivery

-• Drama & anime: Emotional delivery, slang (e.g., "temee", "babaa!")
+• Drama / anime: Emotional delivery, slang (e.g., "temee", "babaa!")

-• Business reality shows: Overlapping speakers
+• Business / reality TV: Overlapping multi-speaker segments

 Metrics Explained